Predicting with Proxies: Transfer Learning in High Dimension: Joint Estimator

 \Halmos \endproof

 In other words, we have shown that we can bound $\bn{ \tdelta - \hdelta }_1$ with high probability when $\nu$ (the approximation error of $\hbetap$) is small.
 We expect this error to be small since the number of proxy samples $\nproxy$ is large.
 The next lemma bounds the terms that depend on $\nu$ on the event $\I$.
+The proof is given in Appendix \ref{app:missing}.

 \begin{lemma} On the event $\I$, we have that both

 \end{lemma}